dbaldree/yiimp_install_scrypt/coin_examples/baddcoin/README.md

 **Important:**
 Bitcoin core and any forked coins using v0.18+ must run xxxxcoind with -addresstype=legacy switch.
 Mining with BECH32 segwit addresses is not yet possible you must generate a legacy address for the pool to use.
-You do not need to run –deprecatedrpc=accounts and in 0.20 you can't any its removed.
+You do not need to run –deprecatedrpc=accounts and in 0.20 its now removed.
 In YIMMP coin configuration you just need to enable/disable the following:
 -Has Getinfo --- NO
 -Has submitblock --- YES